elephantscale/es-training-new/kafka/slides/Kafka-API.md

      - Convenient

-     - But doesn't give full control to developer
+     - But doesn not give full control to developer

  * Manual offset management